 After a long while, there was finally some light coming out of the taita’s headquarters, and soon after that, chanting began to fill the air.
 It sounded like there were many voices coming out of the one man.
-I thought I heard elements of Tibetan throat-singing weaving through it.
+I thought I heard elements of Mongolian throat-singing weaving through it.

 When he was done blessing the medicine, we were called over to stand in line and wait for our turn to receive it.
 The ayahuasca, or yage, was served in a cup not bigger than a shot glass.
 Before handing it over, he blew hard across the surface of it.